kylegessel/sprintfinity3902/README.md

 This is a public repository for an Ohio State class.
 The end goal is to recreate the first dungeon from the classic NES game, *The Legend of Zelda*.
+This README specifically addresses the Code base during Sprint 3.

 ## Initial Startup and Execution